Last Updated on by

 Landing the hot air balloon

-The whole balloon ride in Jaipurshould last about an hour but we ended up going for about double that due to some complications landing.
-Because they can’t predict the wind paths well, each day the pilot lands in any clear area they can find.
-At least this is what we were told.
-The wind decided to be difficult that day, so each time our pilot tried to land the wind would change and we’d float up again.
+The wind was very difficult that day, so each time our pilot tried to land the breeze would change and we’d float up again into the sky.
 I had no problem with this, but there was definitely some low-key anxiety in the air that we would run out of gas.
-After several attempts, the pilot finally brings us down only to land in a tree!
-Don’t worry, no one was hurt and we all laughed about it.
+After several attempts at landing, the pilot finally brought us down to the land.
+Right into a tree.

-At this point the pilot tells us to stay put in the basket, which is now horizontal to the ground, and wait for the rest of the team to come get us.
-This takes a while because we floated so far away and they have to track our location.
 Of course, because this is India, the entire surrounding village comes to greet us.
 It was so funny, I almost felt famous.
 Everyone in the village stood around the balloon, taking pictures of us and asking for selfies.
-They even offered us Chai!
+They even offered us Chai tea!
+Moments like this are what make me love India so much.
+Like neighboring Pakistan, the hospitality here is world-class.

 What else to do in Jaipur, India